cmeeren/Fling/README.md

 #### Helper to load a single root entity with all child entities

-Given a single root DTO, the function below loads all child entities in parallel and calls your DTO-to-domain function to return the root entity.
+Given a single root DTO, the function below loads all child entities in a transaction and calls your DTO-to-domain function to return the root entity.

 ```f#
 open Fling.Fling